Before today I had never gone on a food tour before.

 Eating My Way Through the Central Market Hall

-It was only a quarter to ten in the morning, quite early to be out exploring the city for someone like me, when I was already making my way through the famous Budapest Central Market Hall to meet Zsofia, our tour guide for the day.
+At quarter to ten in the morning my girlfriend and I began making my way tp the famous Budapest Central Market Hall to meet Zsofia, our tour guide for the day.

 I had seen these circular green bottles around the city before but I never had the chance to find out what they were.
 Zsofia explained to us that Unicum is a famous herbal spirit in Hungary that was originally created to alleviate some of the stomach problems that Joseph II, a Habsburg emperor and King of Hungary, was experiencing.